Dig-in! (learn…)

 Partial translations are undesirable, as missing translation are replaced with alternate translations according to the user's locale, which results in pages being displayed in a mix of languages, therefore it is important to ensure all applications, sites, and pages support the desired languages.

-In developer mode missing translations are not substituted with alternates, but are instead displayed as ¶name to assist in identifying missing translations.
+In developer mode missing translations are not substituted with alternates, but are instead displayed as ⚑name to assist in identifying missing translations, whilst the /Manager/Localisation view provides a complete report of untranslated terms.

 Individual translated words or phrases are represented by keys (untranslated names) for which one is defined for each language (using its language code as defined in globals/Attributes.lua) in the bundle settings file.

-Vocabulary item names (keys) should be globally unique (amongst all applications) else will be replaced.
-A page vocabularly may be used to supplement or customise these definitions.
+Vocabulary term names (keys) should be globally unique (amongst all applications) else may be replaced by other applications.
+Per-site and per-page vocabularies may be used to supplement or customise these definitions.

 Translated words from the active vocabulary (the current user's language) are accessed using a variable named correspondingly but prefixed l. (for the original word) or L. (reformats the word with an initial cap).